List Of The 73 Books Of The Bible In Order

 • Restoration: He also speaks about the restoration of Israel.

-See also List of Principalities in the Bible
+See also List Of Revivals In The Bible

 Obadiah’s message shows that God will judge those who oppose His people.